 All the non-BPE segmentations were also post-processed using BPE to better support open-vocabulary translation (by ensuring full coverage of the word vocabulary in the training data, since that is not an explicit goal/guarantee of the alternative segmentation schemes).
 In all cases, both languages were segmented similarly, using the same algorithm with one set of configuration parameters per experiment.

-To evaluate the impact of PRPE on machine translation, we then used these various sub-word-segmented parallel corpora to train English-to-Latvian (en-lv) and Latvian-to-English (lv-en) translation models using two architecturally quite different NMT systems: Nematus ([14]) is a framework for NMT based on what has become essentially the standard reference architecture for learning sequence to sequence translation tasks: encoder-decoder using recurrent neural networks, with an attention mechanism that gives the decoder access to richer information about the input sequence than what the encoder can encode into a fixed-length vector.
-For our primary baseline, we chose a relatively basic, straightforward configuration of the many options supported by Nematus: Hidden layer size=1024, word embedding dimensions=500, batch_size=60, max length for input sequences=80, no dropout, optimization using Adadelta, with early stopping after loss computed on a cross-validation dataset fails to improve for 10 x 10,000 batches.
-Default values were used for the depth of the recurrence transitions in the encoder and decoder (= 1 and 2, respectively).
+To evaluate the impact of PRPE on machine translation, we then used these various sub-word-segmented parallel corpora to train English-to-Latvian (en-lv) and Latvian-to-English (lv-en) translation models using two architecturally quite different NMT systems: Nematus ([14]) and ConvS2S (“Convolutional Sequence to Sequence”, [15]).

-ConvS2S (“Convolutional Sequence to Sequence”, [15]) is a newer architecture that has recently posted some new state-of-the results for NMT.
-Instead of recurrent neural networks, it uses convolutional networks for its encoder and decoder, a design choice which allows for greater parallelism when training the model (enabling significantly faster training).
-For our baseline configuration we simply used one of the default configurations included with the framework: “fconv_wmt_en_ro”, a configuration originally used for an English->Romanian NMT model.
-It is a fairly deep model, with 20 layers in each of its encoder and decoder neworks, word embedding dimensions=512, hidden layer size=512.

 Training even a relatively small NMT model on one or two GPUs takes a minimum of several days, so resource and time constraints precluded our doing much in the way of search over the space of potential configuration and training hyperparameters for the NMT systems we used.
 But since our goal was not to find optimal configurations and maximize translation BLEU scores, but instead to test for incremental benefits from using our proposed sub-word segmentation scheme, we chose an initial set of NMT configuration and training parameters (yielding reasonably good baseline results), and then used them unchanged for all subsequent experiments.
 We did, however, try various settings of the internal parameters of the PRPE algorithm, and found that different settings yielded best results for Nematus vs. ConvS2S.
 This leads to the observation that PRPE configuration should be tuned in concert with other hyperparameters when training an NMT system.
 (This is completely analogous to selecting the number of merge operations for BPE.)
 In particular, the “leave-out rate” seems to be the most important tunable parameter for PRPE.